 In the following pages you’ll see that the Prime Wall is stronger, greener, thermally superior, safer, quieter and healthier than conventional 2×6 framed walls.
 Quite simply the Prime Wall is redefining the built environment for low-rise construction.

 Based on BamCore’s patented and code-compliant technologies, residential and low-rise commercial building can be framed using BamCore’s bamboo-based dual panel hollow-wall system.
 BamCore products embody three significant innovations that can lead us to a more sustainable future in building.

 BamCore’s Wall System is a dual panel hollow-wall that can be filled uniformly full with any blown-in insulation.
-In conventional framing, each wood element that spans the wall cavity (i.e. the studs, headers, posts, and plates) is a thermal bridge that displaces and defeats the insulation.
+In conventional framing, each wood element that spans the wall cavity (i.e. the studs, headers, posts) is a thermal bridge that displaces and defeats the insulation.
 Energy analysts determine the effect of stud-based thermal bridging by calculating a “framing factor” to estimate how much of the wall is thermally bridged by the wood elements.
 In California, the average framing factor from conventional framing in 2002 was 27% (According to the report prepared in 2002 by Enermodal Engineering for California Energy Commission).

 In contrast, BamCore’s estimated framing factor for an “average” sized house using the BamCore Wall System is only 2.5%.
 This means that the BamCore exterior walls offer a much higher effective R-value from insulation and can offer a better overall “U”.